cfpb/hmda-frontend/config.json.md

     The year that will be highlighted when users click on the DOCUMENTATION link in the page header.

 - ### filingPeriods (Array(String))
-    The filing periods which are accessible by a user of the Filing app.
+    An array of filing periods which are accessible by a user of the Filing app.

 - ### maintenanceMode (Boolean)
-    Indicates if the backend is unavailable.
-Setting to `true` will prevent the user from logging in to the Filing app or attempting new account creations.
+    A flag indicating if the backend is unavailable.
+Value `true` will prevent the user from logging in to the Filing app or attempting new account creations.

-    NOTE: Setting to true will also display a
+    NOTE: Setting to `true` will also display a banner on the Filing homepage, mirroring the announcement on the FFIEC landing page.

 - ### filingAnnouncement (Object | null)
     Will display a banner across all Filing app pages to inform users of future events, such as scheduled maintenance.
 To disable the banner, set the value of this key to `null`.